bjornedstrom/funkcast/README.md

-Where `{note spec}` is one of "pitch", "duration", "time", "volume" and `{weather data}` is one of "wind-speed", "wind-direction", "temperature", "pressure".
+Where `{note spec}` is one of "pitch", "duration", "time", "volume" and `{weather data}` is one of "wind-speed", "wind-direction", "temperature", "pressure" or "cloud-cover".
 Adding a minus sign inverts the value.
 Adding an asterisk marks the value as absolute (meaning the value is not normalized against the minimum and maximum value in the weather report).

 ## Lilypond